deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

     print(Si29_site_from_dict == Si29_site)
     # True

 We see that both these sites are equivalent.
 Values in dictionaries can be given as a number and a unit in a string.
-However, passing values with units increases overhead and will throw errors if the units cannot be converted into the default units.
-For this reason, we recommend sticking with objects.
+However, passing values with units increases overhead and will throw errors if the units cannot be converted into the expected units for a field.
+For this reason, we recommend instantiating objects directly from classes.

 .. _load_spin_systems:

 Saving and Loading Spin Systems from a File
 -------------------------------------------

 A list of spin systems in a :ref:`simulator_api` object can be serialized to a file.
 Here we create a simulator with three distinct :math:`^{29}\text{Si}` spin systems and serialize these spin systems to a file by calling :meth:`~mrsimulator.Simulator.export_spin_systems`.

 .. code-block:: python